SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/configuration/system/QueryMentions.md

 ---
 id: queryMentions
-title: 'Query Mentions'
+title: "Query Mentions"
 sidebar_label: Query Mentions
+hide_table_of_contents: true
 ---

+### Description

 On this page you will find how to use mentions based on queries.

-1- In SQL playground create the query.
+1. In SQL playground create the query.

 <figure>

 ![img-box-shadow](/img/craft/configuration/system/queryMentions/query.png)

 </figure>

-2- Select the query that you created.
+2. Select the query that you created.

 <figure>

 ![img-box-shadow](/img/craft/configuration/system/queryMentions/query-mentions-configuration.png)

 </figure>

 <h3>Example</h3>